nandiniadapa/ArrayConcepts/README.md

 # ArrayConcepts-
-Array is a collection of same datatypes like numbers,strings,booleans,arrays,objects ,array of array ,array of objects Arrays [values(,)(.)]. same data types stored in a bucket syntax[]
+Array is a collection of same datatypes like numbers,strings ,booleans,arrays,objects ,array of array ,array of objects Arrays [values(,)(.)]. same data types stored in a bucket syntax[]